oldwang12/cloud-backup/README.md

     - --repo=<Your Repo>
     # Your backup repo branch.
     - --branch=<Your Branch>
     # Your backup filename.
+If you want to back up multiple files, you can write this. -f=/data/file,/data/directory
     - -f=<Filename>
     volumes:
     - type: bind
       source: /path/backup_file
-      # Just support path of /root/filename,you can move your backup_file to /root/.
       target: /root/backup_file
 ```